TAJassson/mhf_questlists_reader/README.md

-mhf_questlists_reader is a c# form that allows you to read questlist files.
+mhf_questlists_reader is a c# form that allows you to manage questlist files.

-Not 100% functional, but you can still use it.
-Also it may help you to understand questlist and quest file, becasue both have similar structure.
-I'm planning to add an function that add new quest to questlist easily, but I can't promise that.
+I'm sorry for so much bugs.

 # Before you use
 Below are some important tips for using this repo.
 Please read them at least once.